Greek leaders close to coalition, aim to ease bailout

 A senior New Democracy official expected agreement soon on a new cabinet.
 "We are going to clinch a deal tomorrow, we will form a government," said the official, who declined to be named.

-It would aim to accelerate and broaden a privatisation programme to top up state coffers, but also ask its creditors to spread 11.7 billion euros of further austerity cuts over four years instead of two.
+It would aim to accelerate and broaden a privatization program to top up state coffers, but also ask its creditors to spread 11.7 billion euros of further austerity cuts over four years instead of two.

 PASOK would also hold cabinet posts, meaning the two parties which have dominated Greece for decades and led it into crisis would stay in power despite SYRIZA's strong showing.
 The official also expressed hope that the Democratic Left, a small, moderate leftist party, would also take part.